Bluetooth Indoor Positioning Systems: Implementation Features & Alternatives

 It is easier to deploy a local positioning system in a static environment.
 The conditions stay unchanged to a certain degree, so the position calculations will not require considerable corrections.
 If a Bluetooth IPS works in a room or facility full of moving objects, it’s much harder to maintain the signal integrity, and thus locate the object correctly.
 To improve the situation, you can increase the number of beacons per square meter in the facility.

 You can always achieve better accuracy by using additional positioning methods.
 The more methods you use, the more reliable data you can get.
-However, if you plan to apply the direction finding techniques in your system, make sure all devices in the network support the Bluetooth 5.1 specification.
+However, if you plan to apply the direction finding techniques in your system, make sure all devices in the network support the Bluetooth 5.1 or higher specification.
 Otherwise, you’ll have to use the methods available under your current version.

 Sometimes, implementing an IPS from the ground up makes more financial sense.
 The advanced solutions streamline the workflow, making your business more efficient.